-Over the last 15 years pop music has made a big come back with the help of yesterdays’ Billboard Top 100.
-What does the Billboard Top 100 of every year have to do with today’s Hits?
+Over the last 15 years, pop music has made a big comeback with the help of yesterday’s Billboard Top 100.
+What does the Billboard Top 100 of every year have to do with today’s hits?

-Here is a list of songs that have made it into the Billboard Top 100 in the last 5 or so years which were originally hits on yesterday’s Billboard Top 100
+Here is a list of songs that have made it into the Billboard Top 100 in the last 5 or so years which were originally hits on yesterday’s Billboard Top 100.

 3.)
-“Club Can’t Handle Me” produced by David Guetta uses the chords to John Lennon’s “Imagine”.
-Again another producer, same concept.
-While listening in the studio to classic Billboard Top 100 of 1971.
-David and his producer’s decided to play the same chords and write a new song over them.
+“Club Can’t Handle Me”: A Nod to the Past: “Club Can’t Handle Me,” produced by David Guetta, uses the chords of John Lennon’s “Imagine.”
+Again, another producer, same concept.
+While listening in the studio to the classic Billboard Top 100 of 1971, David and his producers decided to play the same chords and write a new song over them.

 4.)
-“Good Feeling” released in 2012 contains a sample of Etta James’s vocals from the song “Something’s got a hold on me” Produced by Doctor Luke, this particular song was initially produced by Avici.
-A world renown dj Avici like the rest of the producers mentioned here, heard Etta James while listening through song after song from Billboard Top 100 of 1962.
+“Good Feeling”: Sampling a Classic: “Good Feeling,” released in 2012, contains a sample of Etta James’s vocals from the song “Something’s Got a Hold on Me.”
+Produced by Dr. Luke, this song was initially produced by Avicii.
+Like the rest of the producers mentioned here, Avicii heard Etta James while listening through song after song from Billboard Top 100 of 1962.

 5.)
-“I Cry” Released in 2012 as well contains a sample of Brenda Russell’s hit “Piano in the dark”.
-Produced by The Futuristic they as well found the Brenda Russell’s hook from listening to Billboard Top 100 of 1987.
+“I Cry”: Reviving Brenda Russell’s Hook: “I Cry,” released in 2012, as well contains a sample of Brenda Russell’s hit “Piano in the Dark.”
+Produced by The Futuristics, they as well found Brenda Russell’s hook from listening to Billboard Top 100 of 1987.
 The song was turned into a number one smash for Flo Rida.